StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

         dpkg -i mcli_20220509040826.0.0_amd64.deb
         ```

 !!!
-Info "You can find the latest versions of the required packages on the [MinIO download page](https://dl.min.io/).
+Info "You can find the latest versions of the required packages on the [**MinIO download page**](https://dl.min.io/).
 Ensure that you download the appropriate packages for your system architecture and MinIO version requirements."

 &nbsp;